diegodurli/GithubNotetaker/README.md

 Github Notetaker App built with React Native CoffeeScript Boilerplate
 ================

+Learning project, taught by Egghead.io, in which you can learn lots about React Native.
+This project uses Firebase API to persist notes created for a given user.

 # Getting started

 1. Clone repository and `cd` into project directory.